Medicaid and Children’s Health Insurance Program (CHIP) Non-Financial General Eligibility Requirements (210-RICR-10-00-3)

 B.All persons seeking Medicaid eligibility must provide a date of birth (age) and an SSN.
+Rhode Island resident children under the age of nineteen (19) are not subject to the eligibility requirements related to citizenship and immigration status and are not required to provide proof of legal immigration status or to have a SSN.
 Attestations and self-attestations about Rhode Island residency are accepted and require no verification, However, attestations and self-attestations about age and SSN are verified through electronic data sources.
-All applicants must provide an SSN, show proof that one has been requested, or seek the assistance of an agency representative to apply for one before a determination of eligibility can be made.
+All applicants must provide an SSN, show proof that one has been requested, or seek the assistance of an agency representative to apply for a SSN before a determination of eligibility can be made.

 1.Information and verification by coverage category -- The respective responsibilities of applicants and the State associated with non-financial eligibility factors such as SSN and residency may vary by category of coverage.
 Accordingly, the applicable provisions are set forth in the Chapters of this Title related to each category of coverage, as indicated below: